markwybrow/sorter/README.md

 + "npm start" or "nodemon sorted.js"

-_Please feel free to run your own variations of code !_
+_Please feel free to run your own variations of Object literal code!_
 ---
 ## Testing:
 To run tests simply "npm test" or "mocha test -c"

 >
-> any questions please contact Mark on mwybrow@hotmail.como
+> any questions please contact Mark on mwybrow@hotmail.com